jpsm83/health/documentation/n8n/article_translation.md

 - If ANY translation exceeds character limit, REWRITE that specific value to fit
 - Count characters for every single field
 - NO EXCEPTIONS - every text field must comply with its character limit
-- Canvas & Social Media: REWRITE based on context
+- mediaContext & Social Media: REWRITE based on context
 - SEO & Content: TRANSLATE first, then compress if needed

 **CONSEQUENCES OF NOT FOLLOWING SOCIAL MEDIA RULES:**